 EXPLANATION FOR EFFICIENCY LOSSES ON PV FIELDS

-A single cell in a module produces about half a volt.
+A single cell in a solar panel produces about half a volt.
 To get a usable output, the cells are switched together in a row that adds the voltage up to e.g. 12.
 The cell with deposits produces less current than the surrounding ones.
-This means it is acting as a resistor, scaling the total output according to its very own down and causing heat.
-To prevent that cell from damage, the module producer install diodes into each string.
+The shadow caused by the deposits let it act as a resistor, scaling the total output according to its very own down and causing heat.
+To prevent that cell from damage, the manufacturers of the modules install diodes into each string.
 This means that if only one cell within a string is covered, the whole string will detach, leading to disproportional losses.
 A diode consumes more power than a single cell would produce, so the manufactures compromise in installing only one diode into a string.
+The same problem again applies to several solar panels switched together, becoming a so called row or array.